 Stephanie advises your first tip to spring clean your wardrobe is to take out the stuff you haven’t worn for a year from your closet.
 Then, find a (brutally honest, and preferably stylish!) friend to tell you what looks good on you, and what really doesn’t work.

 Once you’ve established what will stay and what should go, you’re ready for the next tip to spring clean your wardrobe.
-Simply lay out all the resulting items of clothing on your bed and categorise them under three different areas: Alterations, Charity, and Sell.
+Simply lay out all the resulting items of clothing on your bed and categorise them under three different areas.
+These are:

 For any garments in the ‘alterations’ pile, you’ll need to get creative.
 There’s a lot you can do!
 For example: